tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

         End Get
     End Property
 ```
-There’s one extra which is not related to XML serialization but which I do want to mention here.
+There's one extra which is not related to XML serialization but which I do want to mention here.
 We have seen the power of XML literals in VB.
 Well, this feature can very handily be used for overrides of ToString functions.
 Which we will do here.

 ```vbnet
 Public Overrides Function ToString() As String